alexandrainst/danlp/docs/docs/tasks/embeddings.md

 from flair.data import Sentence

 # Use the wrapper from DaNLP to download and load embeddings with Flair
-# You can combine it with on of the static emebdings
+# You can combine it with the static embeddings
 stacked_embeddings = load_context_embeddings_with_flair(word_embeddings='wiki.da.wv')

 # Embed two different sentences